bgolde5/bgolde5.github.io/_posts/2016-01-09-asynchronous-ui-testing-with-xcode.md

 2 of the 3 test should pass consistently but one of the tests will fail.
 Why is that?

-The issue is in the fact that the testButton method.
+The issue is in the testButton method.

 {% highlight objective-c %}
 - (void)testButton {